|

 Each country had its own unique stacks of cards, each valid for one month.

-Each day, the Fialka operator would tear a card (with the number
+Each day, the Fialka operator took a card (with the number

-corresponding to the day) from the stack and place it in the card reader.
+corresponding to the day) from the seal bag (see below)

-In situations where no key card was used, a metal triangle should be used
+In situations where no key card was needed, a

-instead.
-It forces the identity matrix to be used.
+It forces the identity matrix to be used and is similar to an Enigma

 |

-Most Fialka machines found on the surplus market, are supplied with a metal
+found on the surplus market today, are supplied with a

-triangle in the card reader.
-By default, this triangle replaces the key card
+in the card reader.
+Basically, this triangle eliminates the card reader

 |